Environment Variables

 If the above usage is adopted, the following problems will be caused:

-1. Some unused environment variables are additionally injected, causing the environment variables of the development environment to be leaked into the front-end code.
+1. Some unused env variables are additionally injected, causing the env variables of the dev server to be leaked into the front-end code.

 2. As each process.env code will be replaced by a complete environment variable object, the bundle size of the front-end code will increase and the performance will decrease.

-Therefore, please inject the environment variables on process.env according to actual needs and avoid replacing them in its entirety.
+Therefore, please inject the env variables on process.env according to actual needs and avoid replacing them in its entirety.

-When you read an environment variable in a TypeScript file, TypeScript may prompt that the variable lacks a type definition, and you need to add the corresponding type declaration.
+When you access an environment variable in a TypeScript file, TypeScript may prompt that the variable lacks a type definition, and you need to add the corresponding type declaration.

-For example, if you reference a CUSTOM_VAR variable, the following prompt will appear in the TypeScript file:
+For example, if you reference a PUBLIC_FOO variable, the following prompt will appear in the TypeScript file:

 To fix this, you can create a src/env.d.ts file in your project and add the following content: